 Once you try these Mesquite Chipotle Cheddar Cheese Muffins, you’ll wish you had them around all the time!
 They’re as deliciously flavorful as they sound.
 I’ve been loving mesquite flour recipes and this one is a total hit!Have you ever used, or heard of Mesquite Flour?

 I hadn’t until a couple of months ago when a fantastic food blogger, David of Cocoa and Lavender, sent me a bag to sample.
 David lives in Arizona, where mesquite flour is readily available.

-They’re delicious with a bold cup of coffee in the morning, alongside a steaming bowl of chili at noon, excellent with grilled steak in the evening, and yummy late-night snack.
+They’re delicious with a bold cup of coffee in the morning, alongside a steaming bowl of chili at noon, excellent with grilled steak in the evening, and as a yummy late-night snack.
+The possibilities are endless!

 You can purchase Mesquite flour here.

 In addition to sending fabulous ingredients in the mail, David writes one of my favorite food blogs, so I hope you’ll check out Cocoa and Lavender.